Overview

 Implementation

-Once the design was validated, I worked closely with Seasalt’s development team to ensure seamless implementation, collaborating with the senior developer to bring the designs to life.
+Once the design was validated with user, I worked closely with Seasalt’s development team to ensure seamless implementation, collaborating with the senior developer to bring the designs to life.

 We also focused on ensuring the design was fully responsive across all devices, with particular attention to the mobile experience, as it caters to a large portion of the user base.
 Together, we defined interactions and functionality that couldn’t be fully captured in Figma.